 He was freed on bail on health grounds but the case has not been dropped.

 He was detained after travelling to Rwanda to defend an opposition leader.

 Victoire Ingabire Umuhoza is also accused of denying the genocide.

-The genocide claimed the lives of about 800,000 Tutsis and moderate Hutus.'No problem'
+The genocide claimed the lives of about 800,000 Tutsis and moderate Hutus.

 Mr Erlinder is the lead defence counsel for top genocide suspects at the International Criminal Tribunal for Rwanda (ICTR) in Arusha, Tanzania.